Soapy7261/yolks/README.md

 - `22-graalvm` Self explainatory.

+- `22-graalvm-slim` Self explainatory.

+- `23` Java 23.

+- `23-g-thanos` Self explainatory.

+- `23-graalvm` Self explainatory.

+- `23-graalvm-slim` Self explainatory.

+### NodeJS yolks added

+- `20-nep` NodeJS 20 with no extra packages [^1]

+- `22` NodeJS 22

+- `22-nep` NodeJS 22 with no extra packages [^1]

+### PM2

+- `pm2` PM2, based off NodeJS 22 NEP, adds PM2 and python, I wouldn't recommend using this since its very specialized to my needs, and I'll probably break it with no warning, so I'd recommend forking

-I have also added the egg I use for python in [here](/eggs/python/egg.json) if you're interested, its kinda hacky but hey, it works!
+I have also added the eggs i made [here](/eggs) if you're interested, its kinda hacky but hey, it works!

 # Original about me